AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

 			* Copy Access Token
 			* Paste in jwt.io, and examine token
 			* Should see resource_access[] > roles[] > list of Effective Roles

+##Getting the client secret

+* Login to KeyCloak Realm with admin privileges
+* Configure > Clients >
+	* Click on Client ID = eg : forms-flow-bpm
+	* Got to Credentials Tab
+	* Copy 	the secret value if present else click on Regenerate secret button and copy the value